nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 would just be a hint about where to find some item, or who to ask for further information, or perhaps the ingredients for a spell.
-Some of these characters would be willing to join you in your quest, if you'd acted virtuously enough, so you could build up a small party of adventurers, very handy in battle.
+Some of these characters would be willing to join you in your quest, if you've acted virtuously enough, so you could build up a small party of adventurers, very handy in battle.

-Of course, if things were going badly you could just choose not to save, and reset the whole machine instead.
+Of course, if things are going badly you can just choose not to save, and reset the whole machine instead.
 Software was simpler back then.

 The game was supposed to come with various materials and an